 While successfully selling work through exhibitions and galleries in the UK, Ann also has work in Australia and the USA.
 Her art work has always maintained an interest in continuing to develop technical skills with a variety of media from pencil drawing to encaustic wax pieces.
 Now, painting from a purpose built Art Studio at her home, she mainly paints in oils, cold and encaustic wax with a quality that is truly encapsulating.

 Ann says that she is delighted with the response from the public and galleries of her work, and always looks forward to the next new piece of work.

-Barry was born in Liverpool in 1960, where he spent most of his childhood, with the rest of his friends, dreaming of escaping somewhere exotic on one of the many ships that used to be along the dockside.
-Reflecting on these early days, Barry recalls 'the day dreaming is what leads me to continuously paint and draw'.
+Barrington was born in Liverpool in 1960, where he spent most of his childhood, with the rest of his friends, dreaming of escaping somewhere exotic on one of the many ships that used to be along the dockside.
+Reflecting on these early days, Barrington recalls 'the day dreaming is what leads me to continuously paint and draw'.

-As exciting as all that was, it was painting that always brought Barry back down to earth and, whenever possible, he would steal time away to keep the passion going.
+As exciting as all that was, it was painting that always brought Barrington back down to earth and, whenever possible, he would steal time away to keep the passion going.

-Over the past 30 years, Barry has painted a wide range of subjects from landscapes to African wildlife, selling his work through exhibitions and individual commissions.
+Over the past 30 years, Barrington has painted a wide range of subjects from landscapes to African wildlife, selling his work through exhibitions and individual commissions.

 'Although I have sold many paintings since my early teens, my art work was always second to the need to work for a living... but now I have taken the decision to push it to the front and see where this ship takes me'.